wise-east/wise-east.github.io/_posts/2018-08-02-imago-summer-internship.markdown

 date:   2018-08-02 16:59:36 +0530
 ---

-I've had a great opportunity to work as an artificial intelligence researher at Imago.ai for the summer of 2018.
-I worked on a natural language processing task, specifically machine comprehension and question and answering.
+I've had a great opportunity to work as an artificial intelligence researcher at Imago.ai for the summer of 2018.
+I worked on building a question and answering that could be used to automatically answer customer's questions.
 Our team used a BiDAF model augmented with self-attention capacities, trained with the SQuAD and MSMARCO datasets.
-A demo of my work can be found <a href="http://bidaf.imago.ai/" target="_blank" > here.</a>
+A demo of our work can be found <a href="http://bidaf.imago.ai/" target="_blank" > here.</a>